cvigueras/planing-poker/README.md

 Then
 - The Game is returned with the following details:
     - UniqueId, Title, description, createdBy, round time, date expiration game, user associate to the Game included him and Card List Values.

+# A user add a Vote in Planing

+Given
+- An anonymous user into an existing Game.

+When
+- An anonymous user send a vote.

+Then
+- The Vote is registered for that user.